matoom/frostbite/introduction/application_software.md

 # Application Software

 All necessary libraries required to run the application are included in the software package.
-This includes runtime libraries needed by the QT framework and other compiler specific libraries.
+This includes runtime libraries needed by the QT framework, platform specific dependencies and other compiler specific libraries.
 The default installation has all the necessary pre-configured settings ready for the first time run but can be changed according to personal preference.

 The software package does not include Ruby runtime.

-Ruby runtime installation is required to run scripts in the frontend however the client is still available to use without Ruby or the native scripting support.
+Ruby runtime installation is required to run scripts in the frontend however the client is still available to use without Ruby and with no native scripting support.
 The installation of ruby runtime is described in more detail in the [installation](/installation) page.

 The application software can be downloaded from the [installation](/installation) page.

-The mechanics in scripting module implementation restrict from running more than one application per copy.
+The mechanics in scripting module and client settings restrict more than one copy of the client from running at the time.
+In order to start additional instances multiple installations is required.

 ## Application Structure and Files

-Runtime resources for the application executable come in a pre-defined structure to facilitate its normal functions.
-It is important that the pre-packaged folder structure remains unchanged but configuration and data files can be added or changed.
+Runtime resources for the application executable have a pre-defined structure to facilitate its normal functions.
+It is important that the pre-packaged folder structure remains unchanged but all configuration and data files can be added or changed.

-To view application files On Max OS X right click on the "Frostbite.app" and open "Show Package Contents".
+To view application files On Max OS X right-click on the "Frostbite.app" and open "Show Package Contents".
 From there: Contents > MacOS.

 * /..